X-Genesis-Qhulut/alpha/README.md

 * Not masked by all bits: This is the inverse of the above.
 Thus it matches if `(field & mask) != mask`

+The number to compare to can be entered in decimal, eg. 666, hex, eg. 0xBADBAD or binary, eg. 0b010011.

 To avoid the effect of the secondary filter just leave the "comparison value" box empty.

 ---